-DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 25 of 75 -- ------------ ----------------------------- person who is clinically vulnerable.
+DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 26 of 76 -- ------------ ----------------------------- working in school if this is not supported by an individual risk assessment.
+Additional mitigation for pregnant women, those breastfeeding, or have given birth within the last 6 months, if not able to work from home, is to always maintain 2 metres distance from other adults or pupils.
+If at all possible, close contact work with pupils should be avoided.
+If the working environment does not allow 2 metres distance then working in a different capacity or changes to the working environment should be made e.g., moving furniture or, if the classroom of a teacher in this category does not allow 2 metres distance, then they may need to swap to a different classroom etc. These mitigations apply to all women in this category but the opportunity for homeworking or working in a different capacity should be prioritised for those who are 28 weeks pregnant and beyond or with underlying health conditions that place them at a greater risk of severe illness from coronavirus.
+Those living in a household with a person who is extremely clinically vulnerable.
+Serious These staff members are attending work.
+We will follow government guidance (22/2/21) that states that: Staff who live with those who may have comparatively increased risk from coronavirus (COVID-19) can attend the workplace where it is not possible to work from home.
+Low Low Those living in a household with a Serious These staff members are attending work.
+Low Low person who is clinically vulnerable.
 (Including pregnant) We will follow government guidance (22/2/21) that states that: Staff who live with those who may have comparatively increased risk from coronavirus (COVID-19) can attend the workplace where it is not possible to work from home.
 Use of supply teachers and other temporary or peripatetic staff Potential for the introduction of coronavirus into the school Staff and pupils Serious We note that it is permissible for supply staff and other temporary works to move between schools.
 We ensure that such staff follow our control measures for the prevention of coronavirus and advise them to take particular care in minimising contact with other staff and pupils as far as is practicable.
 Face coverings will be worn at all times by supply teachers, other temporary or peripatetic staff that move between settings or groups if they cannot maintain 2 metres distance from other adults or pupils.
 We will always recognise government guidelines on exemptions.
 All casual staff will be required to read and agree to the actions in this risk assessment.
 Where possible we will endeavour to engage staff on a consistent basis.
 Low Low Use of trainees and students Potential for the introduction of coronavirus into the school Staff and pupils Serious We have no trainees or students working at the schools currently.
 However, we note that, trainees and students are able to work at the school, as would usually be the case.
 Where possible they will be attached to a consistent group or bubble Low Low